Causal Process Mining from Relational Databases with Domain Knowledge: Background

 Next, we provide an overview of related work.
 We specifically focus on the extent to which existing approaches address or implement the four requirements we identified.
 We classify prior research that addressed the problem of causal relations and cardinality between events when learning a process model in two streams of research: \begin{iiilist} \item process discovery from relational databases where the causal relation and the cardinality are provided by the data structure; and \item approaches that infer the casual relation and cardinality information from flat event logs and then discover the process model. \end{iiilist}

 For what concerns stream {\itshape i)}, \citet{DBLP:conf/caise/LiMCA18} create an object-centric event log format, named \gls{xoc}, that does not require a case notion as required for the XES format. \citet{DBLP:conf/caise/LiMCA18} argue that this object-oriented event log format helps to store relationships in the form of 1:N and N:M as it is common in databases.
-The problems of classic flattened event logs is also discussed in~\citep{DBLP:conf/sefm/Aalst19} in which an object-centric \gls{pm} approach is presented.
-A projection of this event log considering the different objects allows for the discovery of corresponding process models.
+The problems of classic flattened event logs are also discussed in~\citep{DBLP:conf/sefm/Aalst19} in which an object-centric \gls{pm} approach is presented.
 A projection of this event log considering the different existing objects allows for the discovery of the corresponding process model.
 In \cite{DBLP:journals/fuin/AalstB20}, an approach for discovering object-centric petri nets is presented.
 Moreover, \citet{8456350} suggest a method for identifying correlation between events considering the path between objects.

 Pursuing a slightly different direction, \citet{DBLP:conf/apn/Fahland19} presents formal semantics for processes with N:M interactions considering unbounded dynamic synchronization of transitions, cardinality constraints, and history-based correlation of token identities.
 In~\citep{DBLP:conf/bpm/EsserF19} and \citep{DBLP:journals/corr/abs-2005-14552}, the cardinality is captured by the concept of one event being part of multiple cases by using \emph{labeled property graphs}. \citet{DBLP:journals/corr/abs-2005-14552,DBLP:conf/bpm/EsserF19} transform event logs into graphs to store structural and temporal relationships between events.
 They discuss how edges between events define a causal relationship, based on the assumption that events are related to each other if there is an underlying entity to which both events belong.
-Moreover, the authors show that their approach provides the means for fast querying of the data.
+They later extend \emph{labeled property graphs} to \emph{event knowledge graphs} by integrating ``further knowledge'' like entity inference, resources, or actors \citep[p.
+285ff]{fahland2022process}.